MicrosoftDocs/dynamics365-guidance/guidance/business-processes/concept-to-market-introduce-new-services.md

 ﻿---
-title: Introduce new services overview
+title: Overview of using Dynamics 365 to introduce new services to your organization
 description: Learn how you can use Dynamics 365 products to support your organization's business processes to add new services to your portfolio of offerings. ms.topic: conceptual
 author: edupont04